nickbild/ay-3-8910/README.md

 After this, I generated spectrgrams for both the library of AY-3-8910 sounds, and the target sound clips.
 Finally, I created another [script](https://github.com/nickbild/ay-3-8910/blob/main/compare_spectrograms.py) that compares each target sound to every available library sound, calcuates the mean squared error of the difference, and then reports back the best match (i.e. lowest MSE).

 This results in a sequence of tone/noise segments to run sequentially on the AY-3-8910 to reproduce the target speech.
 I did that [here](https://github.com/nickbild/ay-3-8910/blob/main/speech.py).
 If you don't have an AY-3-8910 sitting around, you can listen to a .wav of the result [here](https://github.com/nickbild/ay-3-8910/blob/main/greetings_synthesized.wav?raw=true).
+It's rough to be sure, but it is distinguishable.
+And I don't want it to be too good, or it wouldn't be retro enough...at least that is what I like to tell myself.

+While this approach only allows the chip to say one phrase, the next step is fairly obvious.
+I could take the same approach to generate sequences to reproduce all of the English phonemes.
+From there, I could just string together phonemes as needed to syntesize any arbitrary speech.

 ## Media